Warning: This article contains potentially triggering or upsetting information regarding school shootings.

 It’s also gone international.
 17-year-old Samuel Weidenhofer from Adelaide, Australia made a TikTok teasing students in the US for expecting the gunshot sounds.
 The comments were full of over 20, 2000 teenagers saying things like, “I got triggered waiting for the gunshot drop lol.”
 Teenagers from the US aren’t the only ones exposed to this kind of “humor.”
 Not all young people find these kinds of jokes funny, many do not, but the rise of this style of humor represents a vast understanding of it, and illustrates a generation’s detachment from the reality of their older counterparts.

 Many members of Gen Z are involved in activism, but they’re also able to make jokes about different social issues.
 A prime example of this is the way stan twitter has mobilized during the Black Lives Matter protests and even the way many young people have made fan edits of the protests.
 The intensity of a generation raised in chaos has been funneled into both the activism and coverage of protesting.
+However, this lighthearted approach to social justice can emphasize the presence of white and affluent teenagers involving themselves in a space where they bring “humor” to grave situations, such as the “Manny says ACAB” joke, in reference to the Diary of a Wimpy Kid series.
+This works to exacerbate the issue of Black culture, comedy and African American Vernacular English (AAVE) being recycled as “new” comedy.

 Gen Z humor is simply ridiculous in many ways.
 It’s not always cruel or political.
 It’s random, it’s silly and it’s all together bizarre.
 Elise Sanders of the Whitman Wire once proposed that “Gen Z humor is the new Dadaist movement.”
 The purpose of the Dadaist movement was for artists to reject the logic and restrictions of capitalist societies.
 Not all members of Gen Z enjoy the darkness, as there’s general fun and relatability to be found in other corners of the internet.
 There’s lots of wholesome content, and much of Gen Z prefers to not consume media that uses offensive rhetoric.
-A lot of Gen Z humor is incoherent, but it’s certainly entertaining.
+A lot of Gen Z humor is incoherent, but it certainly can be entertaining.

 Other generations may understand these jokes, but they just simply don’t share the overwhelming experiences to form and process this “comedy” as a collective age group, the way Generation Z does.
 When your world makes no sense and is entirely online, why should your comedy be any different?